What to see in Etruria near the border between Umbria and Tuscany

 What to visit in Tuscany near Umbria and in Umbria near Tuscany?
 Asking this question is more or less equivalent to asking what to see in Eastern Etruria.
 Answering it is one of the fundamental purposes of this website, which, not by chance, is called Visit Etruria.
 If we add to this the fact that the writer has always lived in Eastern Etruria and has seen it far and wide, and even beyond, perhaps you should not consider this page to just be one of the many others on the subject.
 Here are some tips on what to see in Etruria not too far from the border between Umbria and Tuscany.

-It is not a metropolis, but it is by far the most populous city in Eastern Etruria.
+It is not a metropolis, but it is by far the most populated city in Eastern Etruria.
 It is also the most eastern municipality.
 The piazzas in the centre give a good demonstration of this city’s millennia of power.
 In the Cathedral there is a ring that is said to have belonged to the Virgin Mary.
 Its cloister is home to the 25 halls of the unmissable Museo Capitolare and underground you can find the Etruscan and Roman acropolis.
 Perugia is also a city of chocolate, and in fact you can find artisanal chocolates to suit all tastes.
 Speaking of chocolate, outside of the centre you can visit the Casa del Cioccolato Perugina.
 If you have kids to entertain, the first Italian amusement park is just outside the city: Città della Domenica.
 More info about Perugia.

-This is the second most populous city in Eastern Etruria.
+This is the second most populated city in Eastern Etruria.
 It is home to the Giostra del Saracino, the most famous equestrian event in Italy after the Palio di Siena.
 It takes place in Piazza Grande, which was also made famous by the film ‘Life is Beautiful’ by Roberto Benigni.
 Near it are frescoes by Piero della Francesca in the Basilica of San Francesco, the Cathedral and the Casa Museo di Vasari.
 With its markets, Arezzo is also a Christmas city, and above all it is a city of gold, so the range of jewellery available is second to none.
 More info about Arezzo.

 Although it is in the centre of Etruria, Siena has a good road connection with the centre of Eastern Etruria, so we’re recommending it too.
 It is a small city but Piazza del Campo, where the famous Palio is held, is one of the most beautiful in Italy.
 In particular, from there you can access the Palazzo Pubblico, where the Museo Civico (Civic Museum) is located, and the Torre del Mangia, from which you can admire all of Siena and the surrounding hills.
 Be warned that there are around 400 steps leading up to the tower.
 There are also other things to see, but the main ones are the Cathedral and the Baptistery.
 More info about Siena.